ash-project/ash/documentation/tutorials/get-started.md

 end
 ```

 You may notice that if you don't add the resource to the registry, or if you don't add the `belongs_to` relationship, that you'll get helpful errors at compile time.
-Helpful compile time validations are a core concept of Ash.
-We really want to ensure that your application is valid before it compiles.
+Helpful compile time validations are a core concept of Ash as we really want to ensure that your application is valid.

 ## Working with relationships